-To turn on the digital satellite receiver, press the DIRECTV button on the remote control or the ON•OFF button on the front panel.
+To turn on the digital satellite receiver, press the DIRECTV button on the remote control or on the ON•OFF button on the front panel.
 If your TV brand is RCA, GE, or PROSCAN, press the TV button on the remote to turn on the TV.
-If your TV brand is not RCA, GE, or PROSCAN, see the next section, "Using the Remote," for details on how to use the remote to control your TV.
+If your TV brand is not RCA, GE, or PROSCAN, see the next section, Using the Remote, for details on how to use the remote to control your TV.

-Step 7: Order Programming
+Step 8: Order Programming

-After you have installed your DIRECTV System, you should contact the service providers, DIRECTV or USSB, to receive programming.
+After you have installed your DIRECTV System, you should contact your service provider, DIRECTV or USSB, to receive programming.